Cloth diapers vs. disposables…one of the many decisions you have to make as an expecting parent.

 But wait, I know you’re not done… “But I don’t smell the diapers after I take out the garbage”.

 Let’s be real, today’s technology is fantastic.
 And waterproof/smell-proof diaper containers are no exception.
-So do you’re your research and buy the best money can buy.
+Whether you're at home or out and about, use a cloth diaper wet bag.
+Do your research and buy the best money can buy.
 And then stop using that as an excuse (because it’s just that, an excuse).

 And when babies start eating solids (think fiber), you’ll want to pay more attention to Step 2 above.
 But honestly, washing machines can easily handle all of the non-digestible food material that your baby passes.